-Are you considering moving to Los Angeles?
-The City of Angels is an attractive landing spot for singles and young professionals, thanks to its abundance of sun, embrace of entrepreneurs and startups, impressive food scene, and unforgettable nightlife.
-If you’re a young adult wanting to live in Los Angeles, here are five great LA neighborhoods to consider!
+Considering a move to Los Angeles?
+The City of Angels is an attractive landing spot thanks to its abundance of sun, support of entrepreneurs and startups, impressive food scene, and unforgettable nightlife.
+Here are the five best LA neighborhoods for singles and young professionals to consider!

 - Home Price: $578,907 median purchase price; $1,241 median monthly rent

 - Crime Rate: Safer than 31% of Los Angeles neighborhoods

 Just north of Chinatown and Downtown LA lies Echo Park, a budding area that has just about everything a young professional could want.
 In Echo Park neighborhood, you’ll find spacious parks and a scenic lake—on top of trendy eateries, bars, and coffee shops along Sunset Blvd.
 This wide range of things to do in Echo Park gives the neighborhood a hip vibe and provides more fun things to do in LA.
 Home buyers can find both classic bungalows and new developments in this neighborhood, while renters can choose from a wide selection of condos and apartments.
 Plus, Echo Park residents have quick access to US-101 and US-110 and aren’t too far from downtown—so it’s pretty easy to get to work, see a Los Angeles Lakers (NBA) game, or enjoy the legendary LA nightlife!

 Things to Do in Echo Park